dhruv-yadav-nitj/Which-Indian-Celebrity-Are-You/README.md

 - Predicts Indian celebrity lookalikes from input images.
 - Utilizes the powerful ResNet50 convolutional neural network.
 - Trained on a diverse dataset of 100 Indian celebrities.

-## Demo

-Include a link to a live demo or screenshots showcasing the project in action.